chef-partners/azure-chef-extension/README.md

 `chef_daemon_interval`: Specifies the frequency (in minutes) at which the `chef-client` runs as `service` or as `scheduled task`.
 If in case you don't want the `chef-service` or `scheduled task` to be installed on the Azure VM then set value as `0` in this field.
 At any time you can change the interval value using the `Set-AzureVMExtension` command with the new interval passed in the `publicconfig.config` file (pass `0` if you want to delete the already installed chef-service on the Azure VM).
 Default value is `30` minutes.

 `custom_json_attr`: Specifies a JSON string to be added to the first run of chef-client.
+For e.g we can pass `policy_name` and `policy_group`in key-value pairs format.
+Refer to [Genrate Policyfile] (https://docs.chef.io/policyfile.html)

 `bootstrap_options`: Set bootstrap options while adding chef extension to Azure VM.
 Bootstrap options used by Chef-Client during node converge.
 It overrides the configuration set in client_rb option. for e.g. node_name option i.e. if you set node_name as "foo" in the client_rb and in bootstrap_option you set chef_node_name as "bar" it will take "bar" as node name instead of "foo".